watem-sedem/watem-sedem/docs/input.rst

 =====

 All input rasters must be `Idrisi-rasters <https://gdal.org/drivers/raster/Idrisi.html>`_ and must have the same amount of columns, rows and cellsize.
-If one of the  input rasters has a different spatial extent, the model will raise an exception and will stop the excecution.
+If one of the  input rasters has a different spatial extent, the model will raise an exception and will stop the execution.

 Idrisi-rasters are the native file format of Idrisi gis, but can be opened, edited and saved with almost every GIS-package like QGIS or SAGA-GIS, thanks to the `GDAL library <https://gdal.org>`.